xwxnumber1xwx/Feed-Reader-Testing/README.md

 # Feed Reader Testing
-This is a simple feed reader written from another developer.
+This is a simple feed reader written from another developer from [Udacity](https://de.udacity.com/).
 I implemented the Javascript's tests with the framework [Jasmine](http://jasmine.github.io/) version 2.1.

 ## steps to run
 Open the file index.html and you will find all the tests on the bottom of the page.